jiko23/Semantic-Similarity/README.md

     - label:
         - 0: text and reason **do not** match with each other
         - 1: text and reason match with each other

+Suggestion for improvement of model is highly welcomed.
+Thank You